junalmeida/homeassistant-minimalistic-area-card/README.md

     - entity: media_player.living_room_tv
       state_color: false # enable or disable HA colors for this entity
       shadow: true # enable a drop shadow on entity icons to contrast with the background
-      darken_image: true # reduce brightness of the background image to constrast with entities
     - entity: switch.fireplace_on_off
     - entity: cover.window_covering
       tap_action: